andrei-m-code/halifax/README.md

 # Models

 It's very beneficial if all API responses follow the same format.
 In order to achieve it there is a model called `ApiResponse`.
 It's designed to return response data, empty data or error information in the same consistent format.
+Here are the main use cases:

+    // Return API response with your model return ApiResponse.With(model);

+    // Return empty API response
+    return ApiResponse.Empty;

 # MIT License